A Lightcone Embedding of the Twin Building of a Hyperbolic Kac-Moody Group: Introduction

-Our results generalize work of Quillen and Mitchell in the finite dimensional case, and Kramer and Freyn in the affine case.
+Our results generalize work of Quillen and Mitchell in the finite-dimensional case, and Kramer and Freyn in the affine case.
 Mitchell, in a paper based on ideas of Quillen, used embeddings of spherical buildings associated to simple (real or complex) Lie groups into the tangent space of the associated noncompact real symmetric space~\cite{Mitchell88}.
-In particular, the topological building of a real noncompact Lie group $G$ with maximal compact subgroup $K$ is canonically identified with a space homeomorphic to the unit sphere in the tangent space of the noncompact real symmetric space $G/K$.
-For example, the topological building of type $A_1$, isomorphic to $S^1$, can be embedded into the unit circle in the tangent space of $\mathcal{H}^2=SL_2(\R)/SO(2)$ which is $\R^2$.
+In particular, the topological building of a real noncompact Lie group~$G$ with maximal compact subgroup~$K$ is canonically identified with a space homeomorphic to the unit sphere in the tangent space of the noncompact real symmetric space~$G/K$.
+For example, the topological building of type~$A_1$, isomorphic to~$S^1$, can be embedded into the unit circle in the tangent space of $\mathcal{H}^2={\rm SL}_2(\R)/{\rm SO}(2)$ which is $\R^2$.

 Kramer gave a topological construction of the complex twin building of type $A_n^{(1)}$ and an equivariant embedding of this building into the associated affine Kac--Moody algebra $\g$~\cite{Kramer02}.

-Freyn gave a 2--parameter family $\varphi_{\ell,r}$ of equivariant embeddings of affine `twin cities' $\cB = \cB^+\cup \cB^-$ into the `$s$-representations' of affine Kac--Moody symmetric spaces ~\cite{Freyn09, Freyn10b, Freyn10d, Freyn12c, Freyn12d}.
-A `twin city' is the natural completion of a twin building; affine twin cities correspond to completions of affine Kac--Moody groups in a similar way as twin buildings correspond to minimal Kac--Moody groups.
+Freyn gave a 2-parameter family $\varphi_{\ell,r}$ of equivariant embeddings of affine `twin cities' \mbox{$\cB \!=\! \cB^+\!\cup\! \cB^-$} into the `$s$-representations' of affine Kac--Moody symmetric spaces~\cite{Freyn09, Freyn10b, Freyn10d, Freyn14, Freyn15b}.
+A `twin city' is the natural completion of a twin building, so affine twin cities correspond to completions of affine Kac--Moody groups as twin buildings correspond to minimal Kac--Moody groups.
 Twin cities carry a natural topology that is derived from the topology on the corresponding Kac--Moody group.

-Denoting by $\g=\k \oplus \p$ the Cartan decomposition, and restricting Freyn's result to non-completed affine Kac-Moody algebras, yields an identification of the twin building with the intersection $\p_{\ell, r}$ of the sphere of squared length $\ell\in \R$ with horospheres parametrized by $r_d=\pm r\not=0$, where $r_d$ is the real coefficient of the derivation $d$.
-The positive and negative components of the twin building, $\cB^+$ and $\cB^-$, are immersed into the two sheets of $\p_{\ell, r}$ described by $r_d<0$ respectively \ $r_d>0$.
+Denoting by $\g=\k \oplus \p$ the Cartan decomposition, and restricting Freyn's result to non-completed affine Kac--Moody algebras, yields an identification of the twin building with the intersection $\p_{\ell, r}$ of the sphere of squared length $\ell\in \R$ with horospheres parametrized by $r_d=\pm r\not=0$, where $r_d$ is the real coefficient of the derivation~$d$.
+The positive and negative components of the twin building, $\cB^+$ and $\cB^-$, are immersed into the two sheets of $\p_{\ell, r}$ described by $r_d<0$ respectively~$r_d>0$.